NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Primal Rampage.md

-You tap into the unstoppable, primeval strength of your ancient kin.
 You gain [[Spells/Unfettered Movement|Unfettered Movement]] and [[Spells/Mountain Resilience|Mountain Resilience]] as 4th-rank primal innate spells that you can cast once per day.
 As a 3-action activity, you can Cast a Spell twice to cast both of these innate spells, as long as they are both still available for the day.

-*Source: Pathfinder Lost Omens: World Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*